nalanj/pg-ist/README.md

 See the [CLI](#cli) documentation for more details around specific migration commands.

+> [!WARNING]
+> pg-ist migrations use advisory locks to ensure only one migration runs at a time.
+Ensure your connection is able to utilize advisory locks.
+It's generally not recommend to run database migrations through a PgBouncer instance.

 ## CLI

 pg-ist includes support for creating a CLI against your database.
 It's included as a function rather than a defined CLI application so that you can easily configure it with code.